 The Chicago Repertory Group traveled to different places, mainly union halls in those days.
 The group had created a number of simple scripts with places in the program to improvise with members of the audience.
 The skits were short.
 They were intended to be funny and light.
 A few songs with easy choruses for the rest of the audience to join in on, and so forth.
 The material incorporated names of people, and events specific to the current issue, be it an organizing campaign, a negotiation or a strike or whatever.

 The content of the program was aimed at demonstrating a set of social values which would engage those in attendance.
 The action of staging an improvised skit with union members in the cast, by design, embedded these people - through song, narrative, role playing - directly into the very essence of their own cause.

 The Chicago Repertory Group’s work as performing artists, activists, and as teachers, validated these workers’ struggle - and validated their lives - in meaningful, artistic terms.
 And this is what I understand to be the important part.
 The workers’ lives and struggle were validated in artistic terms.

 Are you union members?
 Have any of you out there ever been to a union meeting?
 Or perhaps sat through a lengthy negotiation, wondering if you might still have a job on Monday when the strike vote is taken?

 It’s tough business.
 Very quickly, the dialogue surrounding labor-management relations becomes polarized by economic reality and political division.
-The Chicago Repertory Group stands as an historic example of individuals who choseart to articulate and express the parameters of a particular social circumstance.
-They used art.
+The Chicago Repertory Group stands as an historic example of individuals who chose art to express the parameters of a particular social circumstance.
+They chose art.